 ASIDE from All-Star and All-NBA picks, neither Allen or Miller have a ton of individual accolades to their name, but their career tally’s from downtown can help to identify a winner.
 At this time of his retirement, Miller’s 2,590 made three’s were an NBA record, one that has since been broken by Ray Allen.
 In February of 2011, Allen knocked down a pair of triples in the first quarter against the Lakers to overtake Miller and in April of 2013, he passed Reggie for first place in playoff made 3’s.
 We all expect Steph Curry to own every three-point record by the time he’s done, but Allen was the game’s most prolific shooter when he called time on his career.
 That’s enough to beat out Reggie in this section.

-DESPITE all the similarities between the two, they had two very different personalities.
-Miller was one of the best trash talkers in NBA history, and was often outspoken and brash.
-Allen on the other hand was more reserved and quiet, letting his game do the talking.
-Their impact and influence on the game is tough to measure, however, Miller’s clutch heroics and famous battles with the Knicks in the playoffs outshine any of the ‘theatre’ Ray Allen produced.
-With the exception of his famous shot to save Miami against the Spurs, and being the all time leader in made three’s, Allen doesn’t have any ‘stand out’ moments or contributing memories to the NBA.
-There are countless highlights from Reggie that impacted the game of basketball, and he is part of the reason the NBA implemented the hand check rule.
-Take nothing away from the humble hero that was Ray Allen, but Miller was able to capture audiences and keep the Pacers relevant in one of the NBA’s golden era’s.
+DESPITE all the similarities between the pair, they had two very different personalities.
+Miller was one of the best trash talkers in NBA history and was often outspoken and brash when going about his business.
+That’s helped Miller establish himself as a valued NBA analyst/commentator on the sidelines.
+Allen, on the other hand, was more reserved and quiet, letting his game do the talking and largely fading into obscurity once he officially retired from the game in 2016.
+Their impact and influence on the game is tough to measure, however, Miller’s clutch heroics and famous battles with the Knicks in the playoffs outshine any of the theatre Allen produced.
+Take nothing away from the humble hero that was Ray, but Reggie’s ability to captivate fans and keep the Pacers relevant in one of the NBA’s golden era’s gives him the edge.

 Image from gabworthy.com